 (c.)
 (7 pts) Here is a picture of a Red-Black tree from our textbook.
 (Assume the final tree on the Figure on p.
-346 was provided).
+440 was provided).
 Specify a key whose insertion would trigger a double-rotation, and show the subtree after double-rotation is performed.

-Question 4 (17 pts): Graphs. (a.)
-(4 pts) Provide the adjacency matrix representation for the undirected graph shown above.
-(Assume a graph like the first seven nodes of tinyG.txt on p.
-428 was provided). (b.)
-(4 pts) Specify a possible order in which nodes are visited in a breadth-first search traversal of the graph starting from node 2. (c.)
+Question 4 (17 pts): Graphs.

+(a.)
+(4 pts) Provide the adjacency list representation for the first six vertices of the directed graph shown above.
+(Assume the graph on p.
+592 was provided, which is somewhat larger than the one actually on the exam, but is better for practice purposes).

+(b.)
+(4 pts) Specify a possible order in which nodes are visited in a breadth-first search traversal of the graph starting from node 6.

+(c.)
 (4 pts) Specify a possible order in which nodes are visited in a depth-first search traversal of the graph starting from node 6.

 (d.)
-(5 pts) Now consider the same graph with the addition of edge weights as shown.
+(5 pts) Now consider the same graph with the addition of edge weights of i + j for edges connecting nodes numbered i and j.
+Also, make the edges undirected.
 Highlight those edges which are in the minimum spanning tree of this graph (or draw the spanning tree in a separate picture).
-(Use weights of i + j for edges connecting nodes i and j).